B.A., Yale University, 1987

 Dr. Sperling teaches a variety of courses in comparative politics, including Russian politics; revolution and political violence; mass murder and genocide under communism; transitions to democracy; globalization and democracy; and introduction to women’s studies.
 Her research interests include globalization and accountability, social movements, gender politics, patriotism and militarism, and state-building in the post-communist region.
 She is the author of Organizing Women in Contemporary Russia: Engendering Transition (1999), about the emergence and development of the Russian women’s movement.
 Her book, Altered States: The Globalization of Accountability,was published in 2009 by Cambridge University Press.
-Her current book project explores the use of gender norms and sexualization in Putin-era Russian politics, with a focus on political youth activists (pro- and anti-Kremlin) and young feminist activists.
+Her new book, Sex, Politics, and Putin: Political Legitimacy in Russia (Oxford University Press, forthcoming) explores the use of gender norms and sexualization in Putin-era Russian politics, with a focus on political youth activists (pro- and anti-Kremlin) and young feminist activists.

 Dr. Sperling was interviewed about her book, Altered States: The Globalization of Accountability, on August 20, 2009.
 Listen to the audio at: A Chautauqua (KOPN radio, Columbia Missouri) or download it.

 Valerie Sperling, Altered States: The Globalization of Accountability (Cambridge University Press, June 2009).
 Co-recipient of the International Studies Association’s Chadwick Alger Book Prize, 2010.

 Valerie Sperling, Organizing Women in Contemporary Russia: Engendering Transition (Cambridge University Press, November 1999).

 Valerie Sperling, ed., Building the Russian State: Institutional Crisis and the Quest for Democratic Governance (Westview Press, May 2000).